Wednesday, December 31, 2025

 Ancient Fires and Market Lessons

 Breakfast was a discovery.
-I found a woman cooking over hot charcoal (arang) on the street corner.
+I found a woman cooking over hot charcoal (arang) on a street corner.
 The language barrier was thick, but hunger is universal.
-With the help of Google Translate and some pointing, I ordered Bánh Căn—quail eggs cooked in rice flour molds.
-Crispy, smoky, and dipped in warm fish sauce, it was love at first bite.
+With the help of Google Translate and a lot of pointing, I ordered Bánh Căn—quail eggs cooked in rice flour molds.
+Crispy, smoky, and dipped in warm fish sauce.
+It was love at first bite.

 Then came the market, and with it, the "Tourist Tax."

-The strawberries and black grapes shone like jewels.
-I bought a bag from a smiling "aunty," only to realize later that the price was steep and the grapes beneath the top layer were old.
-In the past, I would have fumed.
-I would have felt foolish.
+The strawberries and black grapes looked like jewels.
+I bought a bag from a smiling "aunty," only to realize later that the price was steep and the grapes underneath the top layer were old.
+In the past, I would have been furious.
+I would have felt stupid.

 But today, I just shrugged.